Jemimahosei/CornellSOUP/design-plan/design-journey.md

   This sketch explores the mobile version of the past events page.
 The vibe is exactly the same as the wide screen layout but in this, the content is vertically stacked.
 Instead of the side by side layout of an image of the event on one side and it's description on the other, this layout will instead have an image of the event and the description of the image in a paragraph right below it.
 The poems will also be stacked vertically, one right below the other so as to make it fit in the narrow screen size.

-![Explorative sketch of mobile version of upcoming events page](wide-exploration-upcoming.PNG)
+![Explorative sketch of mobile version of upcoming events page](wide-exploration-upcoming.PNG) This sketch explores the desktop version version of the upcoming events page.I went the simple but effective route with the header and footer containing minimal but important content.The main page has pictures of upcoming events with text description to the side and a dropdown menu containing event details below.

-![Explorative sketch of mobile version of upcoming events page](3rd-exploration-upcoming.PNG)
+![Explorative sketch of mobile version of upcoming events page](3rd-exploration-upcoming.PNG) This sketch explores the mobile version version of the upcoming events page.I went the simple but effective route with the header and footer containing minimal but important content.The main page has pictures of upcoming events with text description and a dropdown menu containing event details below each respective image.

   ![Explorative sketch #1 of wide version of join us page](join-us-wide1.jpg)
   ![Explorative sketch #2 of wide version of join us page](join-us-wide2.jpg)